EzRD12/go-lambda-aws/README.md

 # Release

-Use the following command to build the service and create the executable file
+1. Use the following command to build the service and create the executable file:

 For mac or Linux bits
 ```